Author Showcase Book Reviews on Lauren Child by Carrie Anne

 picture book, age 4-8

-Hurbert Horatio Bartle Bobton-Trent (or H for short) was quite bright for a child, a natural at everything except cake baking and flower arranging.
-Everything was business as usual until strange things started to happen: the family ran out of jelly at a party, the butler was paying the milkman with priceless portraits, the maid never appeared to server their dinner.
+Hubert Horatio Bartle Bobton-Trent (or H for short) was quite bright for a child, a natural at everything except cake baking and flower arranging.
+Everything was business as usual until strange things started to happen: the family ran out of jelly at a party, the butler was paying the milkman with priceless portraits, the maid never appeared to serve their dinner.

 Herbert discovered his parents had spent all their money, they were broke.
-Being a clever son, he came up with ways for the family to earn money, like having his parents enter board game competitions or selling tickets for people to tour the house, but his parents always managed to spend the money on parties to entertain the other contestants or house tourists.
+Being a clever son, he came up with ways for the family to earn money.
+Such as having his parents enter board game competitions or selling tickets for people to tour the house.
+However, his parents always managed to spend the money on parties to entertain the other contestants or house tourists.

-Hubert Horatio Bartle Bobton-Trent is longer and a little wordier than some of the other books I’ve mentioned, but Lauren Child use of images and how she uses text as art makes for an interesting read.
+Hubert Horatio Bartle Bobton-Trent is longer and a little wordier than some of the other books I’ve mentioned.
+However, Lauren Child’s use of images and how she uses text as art makes for an interesting read.
 The idea that bigger and more isn’t necessarily better is a great tale too.